leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 While mathematics considers two functions to be equal if they have identical input-output behavior, there is no efficient algorithm to check that, and the whole point of definitional equality is for Lean to check whether two types are interchangeable.
 Instead, Lean considers functions to be definitionally equal either when they are both `fun`-expressions with definitionally equal bodies.
 In other words, two functions must use _the same algorithm_ that calls _the same helpers_ to be considered definitionally equal.
-This is not typically very helpful, so definitional equality of functions is rarely used.
+This is not typically very helpful, so definitional equality of functions is mostly used when the exact same defined function occurs in two types.

 When functions are _called_ in a type, checking definitional equality may involve reducing the function call.
 The type `Vect String (1 + 4)` is definitionally equal to the type `Vect String (3 + 2)` because `1 + 4` is definitionally equal to `3 + 2`.